 As a result, a demand charge is gradually being introduced to make charges more equitable.
 Right now, only a handful of people are on a demand charge, but the number will probably increase in the years ahead.

-This means that energy users who cause a large strain on the infrastructure by intermittently using a large amount of power in a short burst would share the cost of electricity of maintaining the wires and poles more proportionally.
+This means that energy efficiency users who cause a large strain on the infrastructure by intermittently using a large amount of power grid in a short burst would share the cost of electricity of maintaining the wires and poles more proportionally.

 A price signal that reflects the cost of building electrical infrastructure to meet peak demand should incentivise the reduction of peaks.